omvatten/qdiv/paper.md

 # Research impact statement

-qdiv was first introduced by [@modin2020] to enable Hill-based beta diversity calculations and extend the Raup-Crick null model to such metrics.
+The `qdiv` package was first introduced by [@modin2020] to enable Hill-based beta diversity calculations and extend the Raup-Crick null model to such metrics.
 Since then, it has been adopted by other researchers, e.g., [@alberdi2021; @nikolova2021], and used by our own research group, e.g., [@abadikhah2024].
-It has been downloaded over 835 times from PyPI (excluding mirrors) from 2025-09-13 to 2026-03-12.
+It has been downloaded 835 times from PyPI (excluding mirrors) from 2025-09-13 to 2026-03-12.
 Version 4 introduces the MicrobiomeData class for streamlined data management, along with new statistical and visualization capabilities.

 # AI usage disclosure

-In `qdiv` version 4.0.0 and higher, Microsoft 365 Copilot powered by the GPT-5 chat model was used to revise most functions.
+Microsoft 365 Copilot powered by the GPT-5 chat model was used during the development of `qdiv` version 4.0.0 and higher.
-Copilot was also used to draft a new function for distance-based redundancy analysis and to revise parts of the text in this manuscript.
+Copilot was used to revise existing functions, draft a new function for distance-based redundancy analysis, and revise sections of this manuscript.
-#The author takes full responsibility for
+All design decisions, code implementations, and the content of the manuscript remain the sole responsibility of the author.

 # Acknowledgements